Peter Brixtofte: Scandals

 In February 2002 several scandals surrounding his administration were revealed in the media.
 The first headlines involved exceptionally high spending in his administration.
 It was claimed that he routinely drank luxury red wine (at a cost of around $1,200 USD per bottle) on the public expense account.
 Furthermore, the wine was bought at a local restaurant in which Brixtofte was a shareholder.
-Municipal employees reported that the charismatic mayor had over years shown increasing signs of alcoholism and established an autocratic, timid climate at the town hall.
+Municipal employees reported that the charismatic mayor had over years shown increasing signs of alcoholism and established an autocratic, intimidating climate at the town hall.
 Council members said he had attempted to prevent them from investigating his spending.

 Multiple other incidents surfaced including the so-called "sponsor case" alleging that Brixtofte had made deals involving his municipality paying deliberate overprices for the welfare services bought from private companies who in return would sponsor the local football team (in which Brixtofte had a personal interest).
 Perhaps the most serious allegation accused Brixtofte of having ordered a secretary to purposely delay the payment of an invoice by one day so that Svend Petersen - a friend of Brixtofte - earned 325,000 DKR (57,000 USD) in compensation for the late payment.
 Svend Petersen has previously been found guilty in fraud in an unrelated case.

 During the initial investigations, several documents important to the case(s) mysteriously disappeared from the town hall.